 Pizza or pasta?

 CF: You’re the wrong kind of person if you prefer pizza over pasta, c’mon.
-Italian food is amazing but no… pizza every day.
+Italian food is fantastic, but no… pizza every day.

 This last one could cause some arguments, depending on how nerdy you all are.
 Game of Thrones or Lord of the Rings?